nestordemeure/breviarium/data/english.md

 The other is a certain *generosity*, by which we are unwilling to indiscriminately tell the truth to anyone or correct their errors and habits.
 A pretense of this is indeed preferred, but it is scarcely harmless.

 Entrust a secret to no one, because there is no one who cannot become an enemy after an hour.

 Do nothing when distracted by life's joys, or you will err or betray yourself.

 Do not assume that anyone will interpret your deed favorably; there are scarcely two such interpreters in the world.

 Entrust nothing to letters that you would not want read by a third party; in fact, put his praises in them, so that they may come into his hands.

 If you perceive someone wishing to extract knowledge of a matter from you and pretending to know it, do not correct him when he errs.

 Either dissemble the vices of others or excuse them; close off your own affections or assume their opposites.

 In however great a friendship, consider hatred; in fortune, adversity.

-If something adverse happens, it is not always to be concealed, lest by the very dissimulation it may be believed to have happened more truly.
+If you are the victor, in no case return the noblest captives to the enemy, so that if fortune turns, the enemy may have a reason to be compelled to spare you.

+Indeed, also do favors for the leaders of the enemies, maintaining some correspondence with them, unless pressed by an inexcusable necessity.

 Act nothing for the sake of appearances, unless you are ready to give a reason for it, because people, not waiting for it, will condemn your deeds.
 Such is life now that certain virtues are condemned, not to mention doubtful ones.